Eye of the Cormorant

 The tarpon ignore this black fly over the next dozen casts.
 That means they won’t take Jay’s black micro-bunny either.
 I switch to a white micro-bunny fly.
 They like that one better, but not enough.
 They nip and pull its tail, “short-strikes” in fly fishing parlance.
 I begin counting short strikes.

-The proven tarpon flies that did not catch tarpon today.
+Seven proven tarpon flies that did not catch tarpon today.

-I suppose it’s possible the tarpon, though plentiful, just won’t bite today.
-The water feels coolish but not cold, maybe 68°.
+I suppose it’s possible the tarpon, though plentiful, just won’t bite today.The water feels coolish but not cold, maybe 68°.

-Not catching fish is hardly the worst thing on a spring morning in the mangroves.
+Not catching fish is hardly the worst thing on a spring morning in the western Everglades.
 A bull manatee is swimming back and forth underneath me, probably curious about my kayak.
 Chortling songs of Purple Martins grace the air.
 Mullet sploosh nonstop under the watch of Great Blue Herons waiting in ambush on the odd bit of open shoreline.
 Anhingas and cormorants dry in the trees overhead as they digest their breakfasts.
 Alligators rise and sink as I pedal-paddle past.

 * * *